akarabat/allNBAAssists_1996_present/README.md

 raw dataset not currently available.
 Too large for Github and its throwing me some weird errors that I don't understand yet.
 Will update.

 The raw dataset is reproducable from the programs, but it can over 2 hours to run

+files run 1. findAllGames.py (prints out allgames.txt, which is included, so this doesn't need to be run)
+2. allGamestoAllAssists.py (this prints out ~100 allassists_##.txt files) <- this is the program that takes a lot of time to run
+3. combines all of the allassits_##.txt programs, reads them in and outputs assistfreq_all.csv (included) which lists the number of assists from player A to player B for any 2 players that had at least one assist in that time
+4. niceprint.py prints tables so I can shitpost on reddit